Nikan152435/Portfolio/README.md

 + Сertificate [Basics JS](https://github.com/Nikan152435/Portfolio/blob/main/Certificates/certificate%20Basis%20JS.pdf)
 + Сertificate Browser JS is in progress
 + Сertificate Advanced JS is in progress

 + Сertificate Advanced JS, modern language capabilities is in progress
 + Сertificate Advanced JS in the browser is in progress
 + Certificate React, Library for Modern Front-End Development is in progress
++ Diploma block for the profession of frontend developer is in progress

   Job title